karimarie67/QA-boost/docs/Automate Release Notes.md

 #### **Additional Considerations**

 * **Formatting for Mailing List**: Ensure the release notes are plain text or lightly formatted (e.g., Markdown) for email compatibility.
 Test the email output to ensure readability.
-* **Rate Limits**: Be mindful of GitHub API rate limits when querying issues.
+* **Rate Limits**: Be mindful of rate limits when querying issues.
 Use pagination if dealing with many issues.
 * **Slack Customization**: Use Slack’s block kit for richer message formatting if desired.
 * **Security**: Keep SMTP credentials and Slack webhook URLs secure in GitHub Secrets.
 * **Testing**: Test the workflow with a draft release to avoid spamming the mailing list or Slack channel.